Gwenillia/Better-Equideow/README.md

 ---
 ## Contributing

-We encourage you to contribute to [Your Project Name]!
-Please check out the [Contributing to [Your Project Name] guide](./CONTRIBUTING.md) for guidelines about how to proceed.
+I encourage you to contribute to Better Howrse!
+Please check out the [Contributing to Better Howrse guide](./CONTRIBUTING.md) for guidelines about how to proceed.

-## Code of Conduct

-Everyone interacting in the [Your Project Name] codebases, issue trackers, chat rooms, and mailing lists is expected to follow the [Code of Conduct](./CODE_OF_CONDUCT.md).

 ---
 [![Last Version](https://img.shields.io/badge/last%20version-v2.2.2-informational)](#)